BrunoGalloArtucio/recipe-app-api/README.md

 -   Automatically generate API Documentation using DRF (Django REST Framework) module `drf-spectacular`.
 First, we configured `drf_spectacular` in `INSTALLED_APPS` and `REST_FRAMEWORK` in `app/app/settings.py`.
 Then we enabled the doc URLs in `app/app/urls.py`
 -   API tests for user API: `app/user/tests/test_user_api.py`
 -   Models created in file `app/core/models.py`.
 These models are directly mapped to the DB by the ORM so every time a model is created/updated/deleted, the migration files must be generated using `docker-compose run --rm app sh -c "python manage.py makemigrations"`.
 These migrations are then automatically executed when building the app (check `docker-compose.yml` -> `services.app.build.command`).
+-   Models are then registered in the `app/core/admin.py` in order to be accessible through admin page.
 -   Use model serializers to validate and save data to our User Model: `app/user/serializers.py`
 -   Use `rest_framework` for create user API.
 User URls are defined in `app/user/urls.py` and then registered in `app/app/urls.py`.
 URLs use views which are defined in `app/user/views.py`.
 Views will determine which method will be available in each URL.
 Finally, views use serializers located in `app/user/serializers.py` to update the entities in the database.
 -   A view is what handles a request made to a URL.